rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 ## Elimination

+<div style=\"page-break-after: always\"></div>

-After Cmax, serum levels declined with a half-life of 26 days (range 6-52 days) over a period of 3 months (range 1.5-4.5 months).
+After Cmax , serum levels declined with a half-life of 26 days (range 6-52 days) over a period of 3 months (range 1.5-4.5 months).
 Fifty-three percent (53%) of patients had no measurable amounts of denosumab detected at 6 months post-dose.

 No accumulation or change in denosumab pharmacokinetics with time was observed upon subcutaneous multiple-dosing of 60 mg once every 6 months.
 Denosumab pharmacokinetics were not affected by the formation of binding antibodies to denosumab and were similar in men and women.
 Age (28-87 years), race and disease state (low bone mass or osteoporosis; prostate or breast cancer) do not appear to significantly affect the pharmacokinetics of denosumab.

 A trend was observed between higher body weight and lower exposure based on AUC and Cmax.
 However, the trend is not considered clinically important, since pharmacodynamic effects based on bone turnover markers and BMD increases were consistent across a wide range of body weight.

-<div style=\"page-break-after: always\"></div>

 ## Linearity/non-linearity